clockwisemedia/resumes/README.md

 The day to day tasks include:

-* Telephone, Email, and Remote Teamviewer Support.
+* Telephone, Email, and Remote Support.

 * Communicating daily with Managers/Coworkers/Colleagues to get tasks organized.